Note: This is an archived Handbook entry from 2012.

 The MPhil is an internationally recognised masters (by research) degree.
 It is designed for students to develop advanced skills in carrying out independent and sustained research.
-The thesis should demonstrate a critical application of specialist knowledge and make an independent contribution to existing scholarship in the area of research.
+The thesis demonstrates a critical application of specialist knowledge and makes an independent contribution to existing scholarship in the area of research.

 On completion of the course students should be able to:

 All candidates for the MPhil will be examined on the basis of their thesis.
 A candidate will have appropriately experienced supervisor/s and an Advisory Committee who in consultation with the candidate, arranges a course of supervised research designed to suit the individual requirements and interests of the candidate.
 A candidate may be required to supplement their research program by attendance at, or enrolment in, additional subjects if considered necessary by the supervisor(s).

 Duration of candidature is 18 months.
 An extension of up to six months may be allowed.
 The Research Training Scheme (RTS) is available for a maximum of two years.
 For more information refer to the Australian Government's RTS website.

 All MPhil candidates are required to complete the equivalent of at least 6 months full-time (12 months part-time) advanced study and research at the University (unless studying at an approved outside institution).
 The Research Higher Degrees Committee will not approve entirely distance supervision or entirely on-line supervision for research higher degree students.